-In the literature review I acknowledged the influence of Kurt Lewin on the IS discipline as he is regarded as the originator of action research.
-Urie Bronfenbrenner, who regarded Lewin as an important mentor, firmly places him in the tradition of phenomenology (Bronfenbrenner, 1979 p 23).
-In an important contribution almost ten years ago Butler (1998 p 297) made the following salient point which I believe must be heeded by researchers:
+In the literature review we acknowledged the influence of Kurt Lewin on the management discipline as he is regarded as the originator of action research.
+Urie Bronfenbrenner, who regarded Lewin as an important mentor, firmly places him in the tradition of phenomenology (Bronfenbrenner, 1979).
+In an important contribution Butler (1998) made the following salient point which we believe must be heeded by researchers: